atayia/QA_PORTFOLIO/README.md

 - `manual-qa/test-plan` — Test planning documents
 - `manual-qa/requirements` — User stories and requirements examples

+## Screenshots (Manual QA)

+A **manual-qa/screenshots** folder is included to store visual evidence such as:

+- Passed test case screenshots
+- Bug reproduction steps
+- UI validation captures

+These support the written test cases and demonstrate real testing flow.

 ## 🖥️ Portfolio Website

 A simple front-end page is included to showcase my QA work and professional branding: